 The protagonists of Animorphs never revealed their last names, ostensibly for security reasons; they occasionally said in narration that they might not even be using their real first names.
 In book 53, the Yeerks already know who they are, so Jake just reveals that his last name (and presumably Rachel's) is Berenson, that's he's 16, and that he's had his powers for three years.

 In #23, a bit of dialogue gives Tobias' name as "Tobias _____."
-Information about Tobias' father given later in the book leads to Fanon that his surname is Fangor, but given the involvement of both a Sufficiently Advanced Alien and a human stepfather, it's still open to question.
+Information about Tobias' father given later in the book leads to Fanon that his surname is Fangor, but this is open to question, due to a Sufficiently Advanced Alien erasing information about his dad from people's memories and a stepfather whom Tobias always assumed was his birth father anyway.

 In Harry Potter and the Goblet of Fire, it's mentioned several times that Bartemius Crouch had a son who went to jail for supporting Voldemort; however, the son is never given a first name until the end of the story.
 It's also "Bartemius," and he's the one Harry saw earlier on the Marauder's Map.